What To Do If You're in a Georgia Parking Lot Accident

 • Head-On Collisions: While less common than rear-end collisions, head-on collisions can still occur in parking lots, particularly when turning.
 If you can’t see around a turn in a parking lot due to a larger vehicle in the way, it can lead to a head-on collision.

 • Sideswipe Accidents: These accidents occur when one vehicle scrapes against the side of another.
 The most common cause of sideswipe accidents in parking lots is drivers who misjudge the amount of space when pulling out of a parking space, turning into one, or passing in a tight space.
+Sideswipe accidents can also happen when vehicles cross over another person’s ground or a permanent easement within the parking lot, especially if they do not follow the designated specific route.

 • Pedestrian Accidents: Because parking lots and parking garages have a lot of pedestrian traffic, accidents involving pedestrians being struck by vehicles are commonplace.
 If you were struck by a vehicle as a pedestrian, you may have a right to file an auto insurance claim with the at-fault driver’s insurance company.
+Pedestrian accidents can also occur when someone crosses over a specific route or another person’s ground, such as a permanent easement intended for vehicle passage.

 How Do You Determine Who Is at Fault in Parking Lot Accidents?

-The at-fault driver’s insurance company covers the other party’s expenses in Georgia.
-To prove fault in a parking lot accident, your attorney can gather various types of evidence, including:
+To prove fault in a parking lot collision, your attorney can gather various types of evidence, including:

 • Security Camera Footage: Many stores have security cameras that can capture accidents occurring in the parking lot.
 If you were struck in a parking lot, an experienced personal injury attorney will seek video footage from nearby security cameras to use as evidence in your case.